 Ok, so here’s the deal.
-Layers are an act of balancing.
+Layers are a balancing act.
+Your ski jacket is waterproof, breathable and compact, allowing lots of layers underneath.
 You just want to stick to the rule of three.

 3. Face Protection

-4. Multiple Pairs of Goggles – Changeable Lenses or Having Options
+Multiple Pairs of Goggles – Changeable Lenses or Having Options

-6. A Few Pairs of Gloves
+5. A Few Pairs of Gloves

-7. Ski/Board Bag (Rolling)
+6. Ski/Board Bag (Rolling)

-8. Comfortable Ski/Board Boots
+7. Comfortable Ski/Board Boots